kmeixner/very_simple_react_app/README.md

-# very simple nodejs app
+# very simple react app

 This repository is a simple React app for me to practice and use for reference as an example.